yaoweibin/mod_tcache/README.md

 Context: `http, server, location`

-Sets caching time for different response codes.
+Set caching time for different response codes.
 For example, the following directives

     tcache_valid 200 302 10m;
     tcache_valid 404      1m;

-set 10 minutes of caching for responses with codes 200 and 302, and 1 minute for responses with code 404.
+set 10 minutes of caching time for responses with codes 200 and 302, and 1 minute for responses with code 404.

 If only caching time is specified